zhaoxiaofei/bindash/README.md

 # Limitations:

 - The k-mer size has to increase as the corresponding genome size increases.
 A natural solution is to use k-mer frequency instead of k-mer presence/abasence.
 However, this natural solution relies on a probabilistic model for k-mer frequency.
 Such model may be heavily genome-dependent.
 - Some large-scale genome rearrangement (e.g., chromosome duplication) brings very little change to Jaccard Index and mutation distance.
-Weighted Jaccard index estimation via BagMinHash or DartMinHash can be very useful.
+Weighted Jaccard index estimation via BagMinHash or DartMinHash can be very useful chromosome duplication (no positional information) while Order MinHash (assume linear, non-fragmented genomes) can be used for kmer positional information.

 # Additional Information: